decarcerateutah/decarcerateutah.github.io/_posts/2020-09-26-what-to-do-instead-of-calling-the-police.md

   width="70%"
 %}

-When you see someone’s danger response is activated, use the de-escalation strategies below:
+*When you see someone’s danger response is activated, use the de-escalation strategies below*

 De-escalation: Re-establish Safety:
 - Regulate yourself!
 “Be the thermostat, not the thermometer”